BranchMetrics/fastlane-plugin-branch/README.md

 ## setup_branch action

-Adds Branch keys, custom URI schemes and domains to iOS and Android projects.

 This action automatically configures Xcode and Android projects that use the Branch SDK for Universal Links, App Links and custom URI handling.
 It modifies Xcode project settings and entitlements as well as Info.plist and AndroidManifest.xml files.